Muslim MP called ‘terrorist, pimp’ by BJP member inside India’s parliament

 — Mahua Moitra (@MahuaMoitra) September 22, 2023

-“Abusing Muslims, OBCs an integral part of BJP’s culture,” she posted on X. OBCs refer to the constitutionally recognised “other backward castes”, who have been historically marginalised by privileged caste Hindus.
+“Abusing Muslims, OBCs an integral part of BJP’s culture,” she posted on X. OBCs refer to the constitutionally recognised “other backward castes”, who have been historically marginalised by the privileged castes in India.

-Indian Prime Minister Narendra Modi “has reduced Indian Muslims to living in such a state of fear in their own land that they grin and bear everything,” she wrote.
+Prime Minister Narendra Modi “has reduced Indian Muslims to living in such a state of fear in their own land that they grin and bear everything,” she wrote.

 Omar Abdullah, a politician from Indian-administered Kashmir, said hate against Muslims in India “has been mainstreamed like never before”.